-The following table shows our significant contractual payment obligations and off-balance sheet arrangements as of December 31, 2017:
+The following table shows our significant contractual payment obligations and off-balance sheet arrangements as of December 31, 2018:

-Payments due by period

-Less than 1 - 3 3-5 After 5

-Total 1 year Years Years years

-(In thousands)

-Borrowings \$ 95,375 \$ \$ 39,915 \$ 55,460 \$

-Unfunded commitments 33,250 28,250 5,000

-Total \$ 128,625 \$ 28,250 \$ 44,915 \$ 55,460 \$
+Payments due by period Total Less than 1 year 1 - 3 Years 3 - 5 Years After 5 years (Ir thousands) Borrowings \$ 127,875 \$ 12,674 \$ 66,681 \$ 48,520 \$ Unfunded commitments 27,500 27,500 Total \$ 155,375 \$ 40,174 \$ 66,681 \$ 48,520 \$

 In the normal course of business, we are party to financial instruments with off-balance sheet risk.
 These consist primarily of unfunded commitments to extend credit, in the form of loans, to our portfolio companies.
 Unfunded commitments to provide funds to portfolio companies are not reflected on our balance sheet.
 Our unfunded commitments may be significant from time to time.
-As of December 31, 2017, we had unfunded commitments of \$33.3 million.
+As of December 31, 2018, we had such unfunded commitments of \$27.5 million.
 These commitments are subject to the same underwriting and ongoing portfolio maintenance requirements as are the financial instruments that we hold on our balance sheet.
 In addition, these commitments are often subject to financial or non-financial milestones and other conditions to borrowing that must be achieved before the commitment can be drawn.
 Since these commitments may expire without being drawn upon, the total commitment amount does not necessarily represent future cash requirements.
 We regularly monitor our unfunded commitments and anticipated refinancings, maturities and capital raising, to ensure that we have sufficient liquidity to fund such unfunded commitments.
-As of December 31, 2017, we reasonably believed that our assets would provide adequate financial resources to satisfy all of our unfunded commitments.
+As of December 31, 2018, we reasonably believed that our assets would provide adequate financial resources to satisfy all of our unfunded commitments.